Luckygoldjade/html-to-fullstack-mern-project/README.md

 Run:<br>
 npm start

-The app will start, and you can view it in your browser at: http://localhost:3000
+The app will start, and you can view it in your browser at:<br>
+http://localhost:3000

 Note: